 Rural-urban connections (capital mobility)

 Part of my research lead me to the concept of rural-urban connections.
-These are links between, say producers and processors located in rural areas adjacent to urban areas that contain roasters, cafes, distributors, etc. Often rural residents send their kids to school in the neighboring urban area, do some shopping there, as well as business-to-business transactions.
+An example of a rural-urban connection would be producers and processors located in rural areas adjacent to urban areas that contain roasters, cafes, distributors, etc. Often rural residents send their kids to school in the neighboring urban area, do some shopping there, as well as business-to-business transactions.
 For coffee producers and processors, this could mean working with local roasters to provide green, un-roasted coffee, or doing the same for a distributor who might further distribute the coffee to other regions.

 These links between the two regions promote the flow of wealth, capital, services, and products.